Spark Joy: Reducing Your Debt With Minimalism Living

-How to clean out, pay back and move on
+How to clean out, pay back and move on from living with debt

 Browse any ‘tips on paying back a loan’ article, and the common theme is often how we must live without luxuries and impulse purchasing.
 However, there are other ways of making money to help pay back debt that are easy and usually right under our noses.
 Thanks to the wonderful world of the internet, anybody can become an online selling master.